U.S. Nuclear Waste Technical Review Board.

-(b) An accounting of each disclosure shall be retained for at least five years after the accounting is made or for the life of the record that was disclosed, whichever is longer.
+(b) The Board shall retain the accounting of each disclosure for at least five years after the accounting is made or for the life of the record that was disclosed, whichever is longer.

-(c) The Board shall make the accounting of disclosure of a record pertaining to an individual available to that individual at his or her request.
-Such a request should be made in accordance with the procedures set forth in § 200.5.
-This paragraph (c) does not apply to disclosure made for law enforcement purposes under 5 U.S.C.
-552a(b)(7) and § 200.10(a)(7).
+(c) The Board shall make the accounting of disclosures of a record pertaining to an individual available to that individual at his or her request.
+Such a request should be made in accordance with the procedures set forth in § 1304.105.
+This paragraph (c) does not apply to disclosures made for law enforcement purposes under 5 U.S.C.
+552a(b)(7) and § 1304.110(a)(7).

 (a) Public Notice.
-The Board periodically reviews its systems of records and will publish information about any significant additions or changes to those systems in the Federal Register.
+On November 22, 1996, the Board published a notice of its systems of records in the Federal Register (Vol. 61, Number 227, pages 59472-59473).
+It is updating and republishing the notice in this issue of the Federal Register.
+The Board periodically reviews its systems of records and will publish information about any significant additions or changes to those systems.
 Information about systems of records maintained by other agencies that are in the temporary custody of the Board will not be published.
 In addition, the Office of the Federal Register biennially compiles and publishes all systems of records maintained by all federal agencies, including the Board.

 (b) All employees shall be informed of the civil remedies provided under 5 U.S.C.
 552a(g)(1) and other implications of the Privacy Act and of the fact that the Board may be subject to civil remedies for failure to comply with the provisions of the Privacy Act and the regulations in this part.

-The Board has the responsibility for maintaining adequate technical, physical, and security safeguards to Start Printed Page 38366prevent unauthorized disclosure or destruction of manual and automated records systems.
-These security safeguards shall apply to all systems of records in which identifiable personal data are processed or maintained, including all reports and output from such systems of records that contain identifiable personal information.
+The Board has the responsibility for maintaining adequate technical, physical, and security safeguards to prevent unauthorized disclosure or destruction of manual and automatic record systems.
+These security safeguards shall apply to all systems in which identifiable personal data are processed or maintained, including all reports and output from such systems that contain identifiable personal information.
 Such safeguards must be sufficient to prevent negligent, accidental, or unintentional disclosure, modification, or destruction of any personal records or data; must minimize, to the extent practicable, the risk that skilled technicians or knowledgeable persons could improperly obtain access to modify or destroy such records or data; and shall further ensure against such casual entry by unskilled persons without official reasons for access to such records or data.